By Dr. Schatzle

 By Grabthar’s Hammer, an operational endowment is a wonderful fantasy, but we live in the real world, and in this world, like Doctor Lazarus, I am not a medical doctor, but this 7-point prescription can help you bring your organization back to life.

-Matt Schatzle is the Principal for Institutional Advancement for The Zodiac Group.
+Matt Schatzle is the Managing Director for Institutional Advancement for The Zodiac Group.
 Matt and his partners are committed to building financially healthier futures for associations and non-profits.
-Matt is a USNA graduate and has been building money making and culture changing campaigns for clients and organizations for more than 20 years.
+Matt is a USNA graduate and has been building money-making and culture-changing campaigns for clients and organizations for more than 20 years.

 You can reach Matt at email@example.com.